Exploring and Developing VMS Copper-Zinc Deposits in Saskatchewan

 In 1991, Cameco suspended exploration at McIlvenna Bay and the property remained dormant until optioned by Foran in 1998.
 Since then, Foran has completed several drill programs between 1998 and 2000 and then again between 2011 and 2013 focused on the McIlvenna Bay deposit.

-In 2018, Foran completed a large infill and expansion drill program consisting of approximately 27,000m of drilling designed to increase the confidence in the deposit and convert as much as possible of the inferred resources into indicated categories in advance of a Feasibility Study.
+In 2018, Foran completed a large infill and expansion drill program consisting of approximately 27,000 meters of drilling designed to increase the confidence in the deposit and convert as much as possible of the inferred resources into indicated categories in advance of a feasibility study.
 The program was successful in meeting that mandate and the results of the drilling were incorporated into the recently released 2019 resource estimate.
 The McIlvenna Bay deposit has now been defined by 239 diamond drill holes and over 115,000 meters of drilling, continues to display good continuity at depth and remains open for expansion with further drilling.
-A Feasibility Study for the project is currently underway and it is anticipated that this work will be complete in the second half of 2019.
+A feasibility study for the project is currently underway and it is expected to be released in the second half of 2019.

 2019 Mineral Resource Estimate